Floorp-Projects/Floorp/browser/components/newtab/docs/v2-system-addon/snippets.md

 `appData.telemetryEnabled`: (bool) Is telemetry enabled for the user?

-`appData.onboardingFinished`: (bool) Has the onboarding tour been completed?
+`appData.onboardingFinished`: (bool) DEPRECATED - Has the onboarding tour been completed?

 `appData.fxaccount`: (bool) Does the user have a Firefox account?